Martin Kukučín (sculpture)

-Martin Kukučín is a sculpture of the Slovak writer of the same name by Ivan Meštrović.
+The Martin Kukučín statue is a sculpture of the Slovak writer of the same name by Ivan Meštrović.
 Copies exist in Bratislava, Slovakia and on the Oregon State University campus in Corvallis, Oregon, in the United States.
 The statue depicts Kukučín seated with his legs crossed, wearing a suit and boots.
 He holds an open book in his hands, on his lap.